 The 3D-CMCC-FEM Model

-The 3D-CMCC-FEM (3 Dimensional - Coupled Model Carbon Cycle - Forest Ecosystem Model) is a hybrid or fully bio-geochemical forest ecosystem model (it depends on the version) that simulates storage and fluxes of Carbon, Water, and Nitrogen including the dynamics occurring in forests.
-The model is able to reproduce forests with a complex canopy structure constituted by cohorts competing with each other for light and water.
-The model simulates carbon fluxes, in terms of gross and net primary production (GPP and NPP, respectively), partitioning and allocation in the main plant compartments (stem, branch, leaf, fruit, fine and coarse root, including non-structural carbon compounds).
-In the recent versions, nitrogen fluxes and allocation, in the same carbon pools, are also reproduced.
-The 3D-CMCC-FEM also takes into account management practices, as e.g. thinning and harvest, to predict their effects on forest growth and carbon sequestration.
+The 3D-CMCC-FEM (3 Dimensional - Coupled Model Carbon Cycle - Forest Ecosystem Model) is a hybrid (LUE version) or fully bio-geochemical (BGC version) forest model that simulates storage and fluxes of Carbon, Water, and Nitrogen including the dynamics occurring in forest ecosystems.
+The model is able to reproduce dynamics occurring in homogeneous and heterogeneous forests with different plant species, for different ages, diameters and height classes competing with each other for resources.
+The model simulates Carbon fluxes, in terms of gross and net primary production (GPP and NPP, respectively), partitioning and allocation in the main plant compartments (stem, branch, leaf, fruit, fine and coarse root, including non-structural carbon compounds).
+In the recent versions, Nitrogen fluxes and allocation, in the same Carbon pools, are also reproduced.
+The 3D-CMCC-FEM also takes into account past management practices - as e.g. thinning and harvest - and to predict their effects on forest growth and carbon sequestration under climate change scenarios.

 The 3D-CMCC-FEM is a command-line program code written in C-programming language and divided into several subroutines.
 To run the model, some input data are required.
 The meteorological forcing variables, on a daily time step, are represented by average, minimum and maximum air temperature, shortwave solar radiation, precipitation, vapour pressure deficit (or relative humidity).
 The model also needs some basic information about soil, such as soil depth and texture (clay, silt and sand fractions), as well as the forest stand information referred to plant species, ages, diameters, heights and stand density.
 An additional input is represented by species-specific eco-physiological data for the model parameterization.